Brakebein/ngx-restangular/projects/ngx-restangular/README.md

 **[Back to top](#table-of-contents)**

-# How do I add this to my project in angular 5+?
+# How do I add this to my project?

 You can download this by npm and running `npm install @brakebein/ngx-restangular`.